 21.1.
 Results to date for the investment fund (where applicable)

-The following graphic shows the annual performance of the investment fund's unit class R (A), income-distributing unit certificates for the fund and for the benchmark (see below under "Benchmark" for details), in EUR up to the cut-off date 12/31/2023.
+The following graphic shows the annual performance of the investment fund's unit class R (T), income-retaining unit certificates with payment of capital gains tax, in EUR up to the cut-off date 12/31/2023.